ENCOURAGEMENT FOR TEENS

 Teens Go Through a Lot Because of Peer Pressure!

 Many teens come from broken homes with their parents divorced which makes their stability that much more compromised.
-Sometimes a teen just needs to talk things out with someone with some wisdom and life experience. ~ Bill Greguska
+Sometimes a teen just needs to talk things out with someone with some wisdom and life experience, divorce may make things a little harder, but a good parent will be able to apply God’s word and other resourse to help him or her raise their child or children in godly ways. ~ Bill Greguska

 An important word to all parents: Do not allow the world to get to your children before you have a chance to teach them in the truth of God, and also never stop loving them!
 One of the best pieces of advice in raising a child is, Proverbs 22:6 “Start children off on the way they should go, and even when they are old they will not turn from it.”
 I did that with my kids Chris and Sherry, and it seemed to work out good for the most part.
 I was not a perfect kid when I was growing up, and either were my kids, but they were pretty darn good, way better than me, and I am very proud of them both, and now they are wonderful loving young adults, and I will always love them through thick and thin.
 I learned that encouragement for teens is so very critical in their lives.